leafac/leafac.com/prose/playing-the-game-with-plt-redex/introduction.md

 * * *

-On the following sections we revisit each step of modeling Peg Solitaire in PLT Redex in more detail.
+On the following sections we revisit each step of modeling Peg Solitaire in PLT Redex in more detail, starting with [terms](terms).